ckolderup/larryblock/README.md

 ## What This Is

-Recently some people I know have suffered from harrassment on Twitter from various groupies of one Twitter personality or another.
-9 times out of 10, the user is following a person the victim doesn't have any real overlapping social circles with; one or more public figures who may or may not have instigated the harrassment but nonetheless the fact that they are followed is a common shared attribute among all the harrassers.
+Recently some people I know have suffered from harassment on Twitter from various groupies of one Twitter personality or another.
+9 times out of 10, the user is following a person the victim doesn't have any real overlapping social circles with; one or more public figures who may or may not have instigated the harassment but nonetheless the fact that they are followed is a common shared attribute among all the harassers.

 This bot runs on a web server somewhere, tied to a person's Twitter account, and whenever someone follows or mentions them, it checks to see the following things: